DanPearce/CI_PP5_Nexus/README.md

 ## Credits
 ### Code
+- [Moments](https://github.com/Code-Institute-Solutions/moments) by [Code Instiute](https://codeinstitute.net/) - Used as a template of the code to follow for this project.
 - [HTML and CSS](https://www.htmlandcssbook.com/) by Jon Duckett - Used to broaden my knowledge in HTML and CSS
 - [React 17 Design Patterns and Best Practices](https://www.packtpub.com/product/react-17-design-patterns-and-best-practices-third-edition/9781800560444) by Carlos Santana Roldán - Used to broaden my knowledge in React.
 - [Link Animation](https://css-tricks.com/4-ways-to-animate-the-color-of-a-text-link-on-hover/) - Used to help me create a hover effect on the logo.